The Bankrate promise

 Do employers match contributions to a Roth 401(k)?

 Yes, but there’s a catch.
-If you contribute money to a Roth 401(k) plan, which allows you to make contributions with after-tax dollars in return for tax-free withdrawals during retirement, your employer’s matching contributions will be made in a separate traditional 401(k) plan.
-This is because you’re required to pay taxes on contributions made by your employer and those taxes wouldn’t be paid if they were made to a Roth 401(k) plan.
+If you contribute money to a Roth 401(k) plan, which allows you to make contributions with after-tax dollars in return for tax-free withdrawals during retirement, your employer’s matching contributions can be made on either a pre-tax or after-tax (Roth) basis.

 401(k) contribution limits